jberanova/jberanova/README.md

 - 💻 I’m currently learning **java, css**

-- 💃 I have been dancing standard and Latin dances for a year
+- 💃 I have been dancing standard and Latin dances for two year

 - ⌛ I spend most of my free time on the dance floor :)